panoti/cubejs-arangodb-driver/README.md

 ### What's in this repository

-* ArangoDB driver in Typescript :heart:
+* ArangoDB driver in Typescript :heart:.
+Postgresql parser with [pgsql-ast-parser](https://github.com/oguimbal/pgsql-ast-parser).
 * Docker image `ghcr.io/panoti/cube:main`.
 This is a custom image of `cube:latest` with `arangodb-cubejs-driver`

 ### Usage